 Long-Term Impacts of Marijuana Use

-Often celebrated for its recreational and medicinal benefits, marijuana use also comes with long-term effects that you should know about.
-From its impact on the developing teenage brain to the complications of quitting, learn more about the long-term consequences of marijuana use in order to make informed decisions for overall well-being.
+Often celebrated for its recreational and medicinal benefits, marijuana use also carries long-term effects worth knowing.
+From its impact on the developing teenage brain to the challenges of quitting, staying informed about new research can help you make healthier decisions for overall well-being.

 Long-Term Effects of Marijuana Use

-While the immediate effects of marijuana intoxication are well-documented, its long-term impact on physical and mental health is still a topic of ongoing research.
-Prolonged marijuana use has been associated with various adverse outcomes, including:
+While the immediate effects of marijuana intoxication are well-documented, its long-term impact on physical and mental health is still the subject of ongoing research.
+Recent studies published in 2024–2025 continue to reveal important risks associated with prolonged use, including:

 Marijuana Effects on the Teenage Brain